wmoon5/wmoon5.github.io/_posts/2019-03-14-A-little-something-about-bias-and-variance.md

 Well, that was all a bit dense and technical, but at least we can now make a more precise statement about the bias variance tradeoff!

-**If we assume an independent irreduceable error with mean equal to zero, we can decompose the expected squared error between a trained model's prediction and the true value as the sum of an irreducible error, a bias term quantifying the expected difference between the trained model's prediction and the true underlying model's prediction, and a variance term quantifying how much the trained model's predictions fluctuates based on the randomness from randomly sampling training datasets**.
+**If we assume an independent irreduceable error with mean equal to zero, we can decompose the expected squared error between a trained model's prediction and the true value as the sum of an irreducible error, a bias term quantifying the expected difference between the trained model's prediction and the true underlying model's prediction, and a variance term quantifying how much the trained model's predictions fluctuate based on the randomness from randomly sampling training datasets**.